django-cms/django-cms/docs/how_to/apphooks.rst

     url(r'^myapp/', include('myapp.urls', app_name='myapp'))

-If you fail to this, then any templates in the application that invoke URLs using the form ``{% url 'myapp:index' %}`` or views that call (for example) ``reverse('myapp:index')`` will throw a ``NoReverseMatch`` error.
+If you fail to do this, then any templates in the application that invoke URLs using the form ``{% url 'myapp:index' %}`` or views that call (for example) ``reverse('myapp:index')`` will throw a ``NoReverseMatch`` error.